Therapeutic music opportunities for military veterans

 Bringing healing to soldiers, one guitar at a time.

 The Rock Club Music is the Remedy (Long Beach, CA)

 The Rock Club Music is the Remedy is a non-profit organization dedicated to improving the lives and well-being of veterans, at-risk youth and other groups through music instruction, education, and mentoring.

 Rock For Vets is a non-profit organization dedicated to improving the lives and well being of disabled military veterans in the greater Long Beach area through music instruction and rehabilitation, one on one mentoring and life skill coaching.
 Through music instruction veterans from the Vietnam War, Desert Storm, Iraq, and Afghanistan who suffer from Post Traumatic Stress Disorder (PTSD), Spinal Cord and Brain Injury and other emotional and physical traumas find that involvement in the Rock For Vets program reduces stress, improves their quality of life and begins the healing process by engaging with other vets and reaping the rewards of the small successes they experience while learning to perform as part of the band.

-United States Veterans Art Program (USVAP)
+United States Veterans Art Program (USVAP) (Chicago, IL)